 Even if we could solve the inverse problem, how should one represent the mental homologues of shape, material properties, lighting or the geometrical relations between objects?
 For example, should depth be represented as absolute distance, relative distance, or perhaps not metrically at all, but rather in terms of ordinal relations?
+Or, should depth be a purely implicit in the neural transformatioins that take one from images to actions?
 Should shape be represented locally or globally?
 When is it important to compute depth, the first derivative of depth, or the second deriviative of depth?
 Each has a different utility, and the image information supporting inference can have a different relation to each.
 Despite the fact that the representation issue is so critical to arriving at a true account of biological visual functioning, it is often the most difficult to answer.
 Clues have to be sought in neurophysiological, psychophysical and computational studies.
 We will emphasize the computational approach to these problems and often will proceed with only a guess as to what the visual system is computing, and then look at how one can get from the input data to the desired output.